codeonlyjs/website/content/guide/renderSSR.md

 The sections below describe how to set up server side rendering.

-To quickly get started the code generator can generate a project already configured for SSR.
+To quickly get started, use the `cogent` code generator to generate a full-stack project that's pre-configured for SSR.

 With NodeJS installed, from a command line run: